-A South Korean robotics company has completed their first tests of a giant robot that can mimic the movements of humans.
+A South Korean robotics company has completed its first tests of a giant robot that can mimic the movements of humans.
 The robot, METHOD-1, was developed by Korea Future Technology and has been developed in secret for nearly two years.